-Why Choose Acupuncture Services at The Ohio State University Center Wexner Medical Center?
+Why choose acupuncture services at The Ohio State University Wexner Medical Center?

 Benefits of Acupuncture

-According to the National Institutes of Health, National Center for Complementary and Integrative Medicine, acupuncture helps relieve pain and nausea, among other common symptoms including:
+According to the National Institutes of Health's National Center for Complementary and Integrative Medicine, acupuncture helps to relieve pain and nausea among other common symptoms including:

 - Back pain